How to Hike 2 NH4000 Footers in a Day: Mt Tom & Mt Field

 Although there were limited views from the summit we were able to see Mt Tom (center) in a clearing.

-From Mt Field it was a quick 30 minute hike to Mt Avalon.
-Mount Avalon is often included in the Mt Tom and Field loop hike because this minor summit (3,442 ft) has the best unobstructed views in the Willey Range.
+From Mt Field, it took just 30 minutes to hike to Mt Avalon.
+This minor summit, standing at 3,442 feet, is frequently part of the Mt Tom and Field loop hike because it offers the best unobstructed views in the Willey Range.

 We followed a rocky ledge to a vista.